-There is a Greek village in Mani, on the Peloponnesian peninsula, called Neochori where all the residents boast that they are true descendants of ancient Spartans.
+There is a Greek village in Mani, on the Peloponnesian peninsula, called Neochori where all the residents boast that they are true descendants of the Spartans.

 While Maniots claim their ancestors were natives to the southeastern part of Peloponnese even before Sparta became a famed city-state, the ties between Sparta and Mani have been continuous since historical antiquity.

-Ancient Maniots of the inner Mani area were both slaves and landowners who paid 50 percent of their agricultural products as a tithe, or tax, to Sparta.
+Ancient Maniots were both slaves and landowners who paid 50 percent of their agricultural products as a tithe, or tax, to Sparta.
 In the wealthier areas of outer and lower Mani, the landowners had helots (slaves) as well.

 The close ties of ancient Maniots and Spartans are also demonstrated by the common worship of certain deities.
 The Spartans not only respected the traditional religious ceremonies of the Maniots, but also adopted them.